Sonoma County Probate — What Heirs Need to Know

 Sonoma County local rules and procedures

-Pour-over will disclosure.
+Pour-over will disclosure requirement.
 Under Local Rule 6.3(C), when the beneficiary of a will is the trustee of a trust, Item 8 of the Petition for Probate must identify all trustees and all beneficiaries of the trust by name and state whether each individual is a trustee or a beneficiary.
 This requirement applies to the common pour-over will and trust structure used in Sonoma County estate planning.

 Sonoma County probate timeline